GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 #### Comparison between option 1 and 2

 - Option 1 will be quicker in the short term
-- Option 2 will only cost more up front and will cost only a maitainance fee afterwards.
+- Option 2 will only cost more up front and will cost only a maintenance fee afterwards.

 ---